Solar-powered water in Basra

 Each unit will provide 900 people with clean water, but the community of 3,700 people will have access to the three water sources, which, in ten hours, produce 90,000 litres of water that is safe to drink.

 The solar panels on the units are also able to store energy and provide lighting for the villages at night, helping to improve the health, safety, energy consumption and economy of the whole community.

 Human Appeal has been working in Iraq since 2016.
 We supported over 118,000 people in 2018, providing protection, improving education facilities, and delivering food to vulnerable children.

 Our recent work includes rehabilitating 26 schools, providing school meals to 85,000 children, providing legal, and GBV protection at our Sakina Centre, providing 690 families to rehabilitate their shelter, and helping 1,000 people through a resilience and agricultural revitalisation project.

-Help us to transform lives by providing the best of charities in Iraq this Ramadan, revitalising livelihoods, recovering health and helping thousands of families to fight the spread of the COVID-19 coronavirus.
+Help us to transform lives by providing the best of charities in Iraq, revitalising livelihoods, recovering health and helping thousands of families to fight the spread of the COVID-19 coronavirus.